angelaradulescu/modelling-primer/part2/part2a.md

 ### Checking our assumptions

-One thing model comparison helps us be more precise about is our assumptions.
+One thing model comparison helps us do is be more precise about is our assumptions.
 Can you think of any assumptions you have made when formulating your hypothesis?

 ### Writing down the model